kdwils/blog/content/posts/installing-tailscale.md

 description = "Tailscale on RPIs" summary = "Installing tailscale on my machines to make them accessible from anywhere in the world." tags = [
-    "homelab",
     "tailscale"
 ]
 +++

+# Tailscale on RPIs
+In my home kubernetes cluster, I have 4 raspberry PIs and an intel nuc.
+I want to be able to communicate with my cluster and nodes when I am not home.
+Tailscale seemed like an easy solution to my problem.
+Additionally, its pretty simple to share my tailnet with friends + family.

 ## Tailscale

 [Tailscale](https://tailscale.com/kb/1151/what-is-tailscale/) is a VPN service that makes the devices and applications you own accessible anywhere in the world.
 Tailscale will create a virtual private network for you, aka the `tailnet`, where you can safely route to your devices.

-In my home kubernetes cluster, I have 4 raspberry PIs and an intel nuc.
-I want to be able to communicate with my cluster and nodes when I am not home.
-Tailscale seemed like an easy solution to my problem.

 ### Sign up